dlu-ch/dlb/doc/cmd_context.rst

       The absolute path to the :term:`working tree`'s root.

+      Same on class and instance.

       :raises dlb.ex.context.NoneActive:
+         if there is no :term:`root context` because :term:`dlb is not running <run of dlb>`).

+   .. attribute:: working_tree_time_ns

+      The current :term:`working tree time` in nanoseconds as an integer.

+      Same on class and instance.

+      :raises dlb.ex.context.NoneActive:
-         if there is no :term:`active context` because :term:`dlb is not running <run of dlb>`).
+         if there is no :term:`root context` because :term:`dlb is not running <run of dlb>`).

    .. attribute:: temporary_path

       The absolute path to the temporary directory, located in the :term:`management tree`.

+      Same on class and instance.

       The temporary directory is guaranteed to created as an empty directory when the :term:`root context` is entered.
 Its is removed (with all its content) when the  :term:`root context` is exit.

-      Use the temporary directory to store intermediate files needed during the build.
+      Use the temporary directory to store intermediate filesystem objects meant to replace filesystem objects in the :term:`managed tree` eventually.
+This guarantees a correct :term:`mtime` of the target.

       :raises dlb.ex.context.NoneActive:
-         if there is no :term:`active context` because :term:`dlb is not running <run of dlb>`).
+         if there is no :term:`root context` because :term:`dlb is not running <run of dlb>`).